-Prerequisite: Literary Studies 11 or permission of the teacher
+Prerequisite: Literary Studies 11

 This course introduces students to the systematic and scientific study of behaviour and mental processes, in this academic elective.
-Students learn about the principles and phenomena of the major sub-fields within Psychology and about the diverse range of treatment options that psychologists use in their practice.
+Students learn about the principles and phenomena of the major sub-fields within Psychology, and about the diverse range of treatment options that psychologists use in their practice.
 This course is discussion-based and experiential - given the nature of the topics covered a mature attitude is essential.